ueapy/pythoncourse2022-website/src/installation.md

 conda env create -f environment.yml
 ```
 This will take some time depending on your Internet speed (<15 minutes).
+If you get stuck try typying return or creating the environment again.

 ## 4. Activate the environment
 ### Linux / Mac